Operating a place of first arrival

 Treatment facility | Treatment facility |

-MPI approves transitional and treatment facilities under a separate process from PoFA approvals.
+Note: MPI approves transitional and treatment facilities separately from PoFA approvals.

 Aircraft and vessels coming to New Zealand must arrive at a PoFA approved for the craft and cargo type.
 You could be fined if you allow arrivals at a port that: